traverseda/traverseda.github.io-old2/notes/makingLinear.md

 and so on.
 This keeps us from true self-replication.

 A rack and pinion system printed using a 3D printed rack and pinion system is going to be less accurate then the original.
+After so many copies, you've run out of lineararity.

 Repraps get around this using various "vitamens".
-Using cold-rolled steal bars instead of 3D printed parts, and getting their linearity from those.
-This increases the cost of our self replicators by a whole lot.
+Using cold-rolled steal bars instead of 3D printed parts, and getting their linearity from those handfull of "known good" components.

-But we have another source of pre-enginears linearity.
+But we have another source of pre-engineard linearity.
 The clocks on microcontrollers provide a *high* degree of linearity in the 4th dimension, time.